Slavery, Reparations and Education: African Nova Scotia, Canada and Beyond

 The conference encourages collaboration from scholars and activists—from the academy and the community—to promote dialogue, critical reflection, and a better understanding of the roles and legacies of slavery in the lives of people of African descent and their responses to addressing those roles and legacies, especially within Nova Scotia and Canada.
 Among the pressing contemporary issues are reparations, reparative justice, the African Nova Scotian struggle for self-determination, anti-Black racism, discrimination and inequity within academe, and the politics of renaming and re-imagining public places and spaces.
 A key focus of the conference will be slavery’s legacy in the institutions of higher education and how the history of enslavement is manifested in the development of universities in Canada and the United States.
 The conference will provide a venue for these important conversations, discussions, and debates.

 Panels may consist of three to four papers/presentations addressing a coherent theme or issue.
 The organizing committee reserves the right to make changes in the overall configuration of panels.
-Please email an abstract of the proposed paper/presentation (limit 500 words) and CV to USS2023HalifaxConference@dal.ca by December 15, 2022.
-Presenters will be notified by the end of January, 2023 if their proposal has been selected for a panel.
+Please email an abstract of proposed papers/presentations/panels (limit 500 words) and CV to USS2023HalifaxConference@dal.ca.
+The committee will begin considering submissions as of February 15, 2023.
 The conference registration will open on August 1st, 2023.

 Proposed Conference themes, among others: